AleksandrRogov/DynamicsWebApi/README.md

 });
 ```

-You can set a configuration dynamically if needed:
+You can set the configuration dynamically if needed:

 ```ts
 dynamicsWebApi.setConfig({ dataApi: { version: "9.0" } });